 For example, since its inception in 2008, the iShares Core Conservative Allocation ETF has generated average annualized returns of 5.91% per year.
 This translates into total returns of 101%.
 The expense ratio on this multi asset fund is even more competitive at just 0.25% annually.

-The Invesco Variable Rate Preferred ETF is a multi asset fund that will be popular to those that seek regular income in the form of bonds.
-Although this multi asset fund also holds a collection of hybrid securities that track traditional equities – much of the portfolio consists of bonds issued by US corporations.
+The Invesco Variable Rate Preferred ETF is a multi asset fund holds a collection of hybrid securities that track traditional equities – much of the portfolio consists of bonds issued by US corporations.

 For example, there are high-grade bonds issued by the likes of JPMorgan Chase, General Electric, Wells Fargo, BP, Bank of America, GMAC Capital, and more.
 Breaking this multi asset fund down further, the portfolio is heavily investing in the financial and banking sectors – with a 76% weighting.

 With that said, you will also be gaining exposure to other sectors – such as energy, utilities, industrials, and consumer staples.
-This is also one of the best asset funds for dividends – as the provider makes a monthly income distribution.
-This allows you to reinvest your dividends and thus – benefit from long-term compound growth.
+This is also one of the popular asset funds for dividends – as the provider makes a monthly income distribution and so is a popular fund to invest for a monthly income.

 Since this multi asset fund was incepted, it has generated average annualized returns of 5.41%.
 Based on a 5-year period, the fund has grown by 7.06% per year.
 Finally, when it comes to fees, the Invesco Variable Rate Preferred ETF charges an expense ratio of 0.50% per year.